onflow/flow-evm-bridge/README.md

 # Flow EVM Bridge

-This repo contains contracts enabling bridging of fungible & non-fungible tokens between Cadence and EVM.
+This repo contains contracts enabling bridging of fungible & non-fungible tokens between Cadence and EVM on Flow.

 ## Deployments

-The bridge in this repo are deployed to the following addresses:
+The bridge contracts in this repo are deployed to the following addresses:

 |Contracts|Testnet|Mainnet|
 |---|---|---|